 Important note: Due to the high demand for my workshops this year, all places on all workshops are limited and sold on a first-booked, first-served basis, which means that you will need to secure your space via my website as early as possible to avoid disappointment.

 Class limited to 4 participants for a personal and intimate studio setting experience.

-↓Be the first to know about the early bird offer and register your interest here ↓
+↓Be the first to know!
+Register your interest here ↓

 In Isabelle Gaborit’s art studio located right on the scenic shore of Lough Derg, Art in Studios’ artists Isabelle Gaborit and Margaret Curran, will hold an event for culture night on Friday 16th September from 6 to 8 pm.